MonkmanMH/DataScienceResources_draft/README.md

 # DataScienceResources

-An attempt to create a handy compendium of resources that cover data science (a.k.a. statistics, econometrics, actuarial science, etc.) topics.
-These will cover general theory, applications, and R methods (often, all in a single entry).
+A rough compendium of resources that cover data science topics (a.k.a. statistics, econometrics, actuarial science, etc.).
+These will cover general theory, methodology, applications, and R tools and methods.
+The emphasis will be on web resources.

+## Contents

 The topics thus far: